 Otherwise, I have a number of suppliers I use or have used in the past and I recommend them all.

-My number one choice is The Soap Kitchen as a one stop shop for sodium hydroxide, butters and oils.
+My top choices are Just a Soap and The Soap Kitchen as a one stop shops for sodium hydroxide, butters and oils.
 (Not olive oil - quite honestly, buy that in Lidl or Aldi or any supermarket - the normal oil is fine, it does not need to be virgin olive oil and the lighter in colour the better as it will affect the final colour of your soap.)
-The Soap Kitchen also sell essential oils but they can be a little more pricy than you need to pay.
+Both also sell essential oils but they can be a little more pricy than you need to pay.

 I also use The Soap Kitchen for botanicals such as dried oranges, flower petals etc which you can use to decorate your soap and also coloured cosmetic clays to colour soap.
 They are also good for fragrance oils and micas/oxides.

-If you order sodium hydroxide from The Soap Kitchen be warned the postage is quite high - this is because it is classed as 'Dangerous Goods' and very few couriers are able to take it.
+If you order sodium hydroxide online be warned the postage is quite high - this is because it is classed as 'Dangerous Goods' and very few couriers are able to take it.

 Which leads me on to Fresh Skin - brilliant for very reasonably priced essential oils.
 They carry a wide range and postage is free so you can order as little or as much as you like.
 I highly recommend you use them for these.
 Fresh Skin also sell fragrance oils and coconut oil which is very reasonably priced - refined coconut oil is perfect for soap making.
 Unfortunately they do not sell sodium hydroxide, I can only guess it is because of the courier issues.